 Cameron is a tiny town located in the state of Arizona.
 With a population of 734 people and just one neighborhood, Cameron is the 155th largest community in Arizona.

-Cameron is a blue-collar town, with 39.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cameron is generally considered to be a blue-collar town.
+39.86% of the Cameron workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cameron is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Cameron who work in sales jobs (22.42%), maintenance occupations (8.90%), and food service (8.19%).

 One downside of living in Cameron, however, is that residents on average have to contend with a long commute, spending on average 33.58 minutes every day commuting to work.